 Directory information pertaining to students or graduates may be released to the public at the discretion of the School.
-Students or graduates, who prefer that their directory information be kept private, must inform the Registrar's Office in writing.
+Students or graduates, who prefer that their directory information be kept private, can do so by informing the Registrar's Office in writing.